readmemyrights/fish-history-keys/README.md

 ## key bindings

-Note: not all of these are implemented yet

 | keys      | function                  | description                               |
 | --------- | ------------------------- | ----------------------------------------- |
 | M-1, M-!  | \_\_history_keys_whole    | inserts entire last command               |